gv3sys/Tool-for-amazfit-pace-and-stratos/README.md

 I started programing at the age of 12 with some lego robots it was really basic things and we code it with an iPad, the next year i decided i wanted to do something cool so i searched up in the internet how to make a menu with a batch file and welp i copy pasted the first thing that it show up as an exaple.

-Some time later for that xmas I got my smartwatch, an amazfit pace wich i still use now a days, and thanks to the boost of xda Developers and my previus experiences couding I decided to made that menu so i could automatice the work, and well cuz of school i had to leave that porject and now i publish it hear in case someone is interested on it or want to conitiune it
+Some time later for that xmas I got my smartwatch, an amazfit pace wich i still use now a days, and thanks to the boost of xda Developers and my previus experiences couding I decided to made that menu so i could automatice the work, and well cuz of school i had to leave that porject and now i publish it hear in case someone is interested on it or want to contiune it